 - Next top with more mozzarella cheese, crumbled feta and a little garlic powder.

 - Fold over your tortilla so it’s a half-moon shape.

-- Pan fry on both sides until crispy on the outside and the cheese is nice and melty inside.
+- Pan fry the quesadillas on both sides until crispy on the outside and the cheese is nice and melty inside.